 As the title indicates, the show is in three acts.
 Act one is about the job of being a performer.
 Act two: falling in love and what it means to stay in love.
 Act three: nothing lasts forever.
 “People who like This American Life will probably like this,” says Glass “because it’s just like the radio show, um, if you picture dancing during all the stories.”

 Ira Glass is the host and creator of the public radio program This American Life.
-The show is heard on more than 500 public radio stations in the U.S., and most weeks it’s the most popular podcast in America.
-It airs on public radio in Canada and Australia.
-Under Glass’s editorial direction, This American Life has won the highest honors for broadcasting and journalistic excellence; a television adaptation of the program ran on the Showtime network for two years, winning three Emmys.
-The American Journalism Review declared that the show is “at the vanguard of a journalistic revolution.”
+The show is heard on more than 500 public radio stations in the U.S., and also on public radio in Canada and Australia.
+Most weeks it’s the most popular podcast in America.
+Under Glass’s editorial direction, This American Life has won the highest honors for broadcasting and journalistic excellence.
+A television adaptation of the program ran on the Showtime network for two years, winning three Emmys.
 The radio show has put out its own comic book, greatest hits compilations, live stage shows, two feature films, a “radio decoder” toy, temporary tattoos and a paint-by-numbers set.
+A spin-off program called Serial ran for twelve weeks in 2014 and quickly became a pop culture phenomenon, the most listened-to podcast ever created.
 This is Glass’s professional dance show debut.